DuhaimeLab/VirusHostInteractionPredictor/README.md

 This module will be made available as a conda environment.
 To be updated once it is up on conda.

+Also will be available with `pip install virushostinteractionpredictor`.

 ## Inputs